 Psychology can be understood as the methodical research and learning of mental processes, experiences and behaviours of a human being and the relationship between them, whether apparent or not.
 It is the study of a person’s mind, as to how it functions and influences the behaviour?

 The term ‘psychology’ is a combination of two Greek words ‘psyche’ and ‘logos’ which means ‘soul’ and ‘study’ respectively.
 In this way, psychology refers to the study of the soul.
-It analyses three main aspects of human nature, which are:

 - Experience: Several personal and private human experiences are studied by the psychologists so as to understand the personal world of a person.
 It includes dreams, conscious experiences of an individual at various phases of life and altered consciousness experiences, by way of medication or meditations.